New Voter in Pinellas County: Start Here

 Vote-by-mail ballots (formerly known as “absentee ballots”) are available to all Pinellas County residents, regardless of where they are located on Election Day.
 You don’t need a specific reason or excuse to sign up to vote by mail, it is available to all registered voters.
 These are regular ballots that are just like voting in person, but you can do it from home.

 A mail ballot is sent to your home along with a secrecy sleeve and a return envelope about 40 days before the election.
 You’ll fill it out, place it in the secrecy sleeve and return envelope, sign the exterior of the envelope, and then drop it in the mail at least 2-3 weeks before Election Day.
-The Supervisor of Elections has announced that ballots will be postage-paid in 2020, so you won’t need a stamp.
 We recommend putting it in the mail as early as possible so you don’t risk delivery delays due to increased mail volume ahead of elections.
 Your mail ballot MUST arrive at the Supervisor of Elections by 7 p.m. on Election Day.

 - Advantages: you’ll have plenty of time to study your ballot and fill it out in the comfort of your own home; you don’t have to wait in line at a polling place or even leave your home (so it's the lowest risk for COVID-19); you can vote on your own time; you can track your ballot online; you’re not required to show ID in order to cast your mail ballot; you can always change your mind and vote in person instead at Early Voting or on Election Day.